djoond/djoond.github.io/docs/sql_examples.md

 | 2022-12-01  |                       141 |                            1057 |          994 |         2192 |                       6.43% |

 ***
-Sales Manager: "Please create a monthly count of newly acquired reseller customers for 2021-2022"
+Sales Manager: "Please create a monthly count of newly acquired resellers along with active resellers (meaning they bought something that month)  for 2021-2022"

 ```SQL
 WITH